-When deploying a FortiGate-VM on public cloud, you determine the license type (PAYG or BYOL) during deployment.
+When deploying a FortiGate-VM on public cloud, you determine the license type (pay-as-you-go (PAYG) or bring-your-own-license (BYOL)) during deployment.
 The license type is fixed for the VM's lifetime.
 The image that you use to deploy the FortiGate-VM on the public cloud marketplace predetermines the license type.

 - Connect to the FortiOS GUI or CLI and back up the configuration.
 See Configuration backups.

 - Deploy a new FortiGate-VM instance with the desired license type.
 You can deploy the instance using one of the following methods:

 - ARM templates